Elsenborn Scenario Preview, Part 2

 Panzer Grenadier scenario design is far more art than science.
 Wargamers are a deterministic bunch, by an overwhelming margin, and often want to know the metrics used to decide various aspects of a scenario.

 The first task is usually to determine the forces involved and the ground over which they fought.
 I have a nice set of laminated map cards, about 4 x 6 inches, which I lay out on a table and switch around until they approximate the battlefield or sometimes, the participants' view of the battlefield.
-This process works differently for a boxed game like Elsenborn Ridge than a book supplement like First Axis.
-While there are many more boards available for a supplement, they were almost always produced well before I even thought of writing extra scenarios that used them.
-Boxed games have far fewer from which to choose, but they were drawn specifically to support the scenarios within the game; for example, with Elsenborn Ridge I drew the sketch maps specifically to support scenarios at the Twin Villages, the Crossroads and Parker's Crossroads with modifications for other locations.
-White Eagles is the exception among the book supplements, as several of the Road to Berlin maps were drawn with a future Poland 1939 book in mind.
+With Elsenborn Ridge I drew the sketch maps specifically to support scenarios at the Twin Villages, the Crossroads and Parker's Crossroads with modifications for other locations.

 The forces usually correspond pretty closely to the actual participants, with some variation built in if one side or the other was unsure what they faced.
 Panzer Grenadier scenarios are meant to represent actual actions, not puzzles with a military veneer, so that can mean units are present just because they were for example, anti-tank guns when the enemy has no tanks.
-Outside of the hypothetical supplements like Secret Weapons, we don't publish scenarios "representative of actions on the Eastern Front" in place of actual battles.
 That said, combat is stressful and "what really happened" is often subject to interpretation.
 Plus, people lie.

 But once the orders of battle are determined, each force gets a subjective rating as to its quality.
 This shows up most obviously in its morale.
 Good units get a morale of 8, average ones 7.
 Very bad ones get 6 (assorted SS trash) and a handful are rated at 9 (Finnish jδgers, Maoris, just a few others).
 There's also a second morale rating for units at reduced strength, and this also reflects a unit's quality.
 Most drop by one level, poor ones drop by two, and a very few elite units stay the same.